-The tether strap can be attached directly to the tether bracket provided at the rear of the second row left hand and right hand bucket seats.
+The tether strap can be attached directly to the tether bracket under the back edge of the seat cushion.

 - 1. Position the child safety seat on the second row left hand or right hand bucket seat. - 2.
-Route the child safety tether strap over the back of the left hand or right hand second row bucket seat as shown.

-seat pedestal at the location shown.
+Route the child safety tether strap over the back of the left hand or right hand second row bucket seat. - 3.
+Clip the tether strap hook to the seat pedestal at the location shown.